riveSunder/rivesunder.github.io/_posts/2019-08-24-breaking_rnd.markdown

 The field of reinforcement learning has made great strides by incorporating deep learning neural nets, and yet RL famously <a href="https://www.alexirpan.com/2018/02/14/rl-hard.html">doesn't really work</a> for most problems.
 One challenge holding RL back from having real-world impacts is reward shaping, with sparse rewards being particularly difficult to deal with.
 As you may know from personal experience, motivation and planning become more difficult with sporadic, sparse, and ambiguous rewards.
 It's comparatively easy to reinforce a new chess strategy after a successful match, and much more difficult to determine just what it was about your 10th self-published novel that caused the audience to finally bloom beyond your immediate friends and family.
 RL agents, humans, and pigeons in a Skinner box all have similar difficulties parsing rewards into effective strategies for future scenarios.

-Rather than starting from real-world scenarios and devising training algorithms capable of general intelligence from the beginning, the art of RL experimentation is in large part a matter of finding problems that our close to what known RL strategies can solve.
+Rather than starting from real-world scenarios and devising training algorithms capable of general intelligence from the beginning, the art of RL experimentation is in large part a matter of finding problems that are close to what known RL strategies can solve.
 Some heuristics denoting good candidates for RL problems include:

 * It should be plausible for an agent acting randomly to stumble upon rewards at every point of the learning curve.
 * Rewards and environmental state-changes can't be too stochastic.